delevonecodes/UtilityBot/README.md

 POST /add-assignment
 ```

-API requests are authenticated using an API key.

 ### Adding an Assignment

-A user can run:
+After linking a Discord account, a user can run:

 ```text
 /add-assignment
 ```

-The bot sends an authenticated API request to Stracker containing the assignment information.

-Stracker then creates the assignment in the user's account.
+The bot sends the assignment information to Stracker through the API, where it is added to the user's account.

-This allows users to manage their assignments without leaving Discord.
+This allows assignments to be added without leaving Discord.

-## Deployment

-The bot requires a persistent Python environment with access to:

-* `DISCORD_TOKEN`
-* `GUILD_ID`
-* `STRACKER_API_BASE`
-* `BOT_API_KEY`

-Environment variables should be configured through the hosting provider rather than committed to the repository.

-Before deployment, verify that:

-1. The Stracker API is publicly accessible.
-2. `STRACKER_API_BASE` points to the production Stracker API.
-3. All Discord bot permissions are configured correctly.
-4. Secrets are stored securely as environment variables.

-## Security

-The project uses several security practices:

-* Environment variables for secrets
-* `.gitignore` protection for `.env`
-* API-key authentication between the bot and Stracker
-* Temporary account-linking codes
-* Ephemeral Discord responses for sensitive account actions where appropriate

 ## Project Structure